Disclaimer: As an Amazon affiliate, I may earn a small percentage from qualifying purchases. This is at no extra cost to you. Learn more here.

 The headstock motor can’t sustain that load it needs.
 As a result, it bogs down.

 But for the spindle work, the metric goes higher.
 The typical maximum rate remains under 4000 RPM on the high end.
-You can always refer to this speed chart.
+You can always refer to this lathe speed chart.

 What is a spindle?